PrestaShop/prestashop.github.io/content/news/releases/prestashop-8-1-6-maintenance-release.md

 You can see a full changelog on the [release page](https://github.com/PrestaShop/PrestaShop/releases/tag/8.1.6).

+## Important note

+This patch introduced backward incompatible change: files uploaded into the `upload` folder can't be served directly by Apache anymore, you will need to use the `admin_common_secured_file_image_reader` route as specified in the [developer documentation](https://devdocs.prestashop-project.org/8/modules/sample-modules/read_uploaded_files_securely/).

 ## Security fixes

 Two security issues were fixed in this release.
 If you want to learn more about the details of these issues you can visit the PrestaShop Security Advisories pages: